jgrey4296/jgdv/jgdv/debugging/index.rst

 Timing
 ------

-See :ref:`TimeCtx` and :ref:`TimeDec`.
+See :ref:`TimeCtx<jgdv.debugging.timing.TimeCtx>` and :ref:`TimeDec<jgdv.debugging.timing.TimeDec>`.
 The first is a context manager timer, the second wraps it into a decorator.

 .. code:: python